tejkiran7/Simple-Private-Browsing/README.md

-# Simple-Private-Browsing
+# Private-Browsing-Application
-I just tried build a simple PRIVATE BROWSING APPLICATION using ChatGPT in python.
+I just tried building a simple PRIVATE BROWSING APPLICATION using ChatGPT in python.
 I came to know recently about ChatGPT.
 So, I was just curious to know more about ChatGPT like what it does, how it will help the developers to become more productivity in their work.

 **About ChatGPT:**
 ChatGPT is an AI-powered chatbot developed by the Artificial Intelligence (AI) research company OpenAI.
 The chatbot uses a field of machine learning known as natural language processing (NLP) to generate responses to users' questions and prompts.
 As defined by ChatGPT- "Its 'AI is trained on a dataset of internet text and is able to generate human-like text in response to prompts.
 It can be used for a variety of natural language processing tasks such as language translation, text summarization, and question answering."